BombLoL/CrazyAntiCheat/README.md

 # CrazyAntiCheat
+# CMB Anticheat
-CAC Is an anticheat | Uses commandblocks to defends.
+CAC Is an anticheat | Uses Command Blocks to kill NPC/MCMB

-By just copying the command and running it to your realm, you will be defended!
+thank you for using CAC.
+You can copy all of the codes.